ebenryanmallory/upvotes/README.md

 "votes".
 All names are arbitrary and you can use whatever you like as long as you update the code in your app.

+Update: As this is a work in progress, many breaking changes may occur.
+I have added an auth modal which allows user submitted requests, so you will need to add another table in your Supabase app named "profiles" with the following columns:
+"name"
+"email"
+Stay tuned for updates.

 ![Supbase screenshot](supabase-screenshot.png)

 ```